purseclab/ATLAS/README.md

 <br>

+## Note

+The artifacts in this repository include ATLAS source code, and audit logs that include the APT attacks we detailed in the paper.
 If you have used any of the artifacts published in this repository, please acknowledge the use by citing our paper.<br>
 ```
 @inproceedings{alsaheel2021atlas,